seinecle/gephi-tutorials/docs/generated-slides/subdir/using-filters-en_temp_common.md

 //ST: (to be continued)

-== More tutorials on importing data to Gephi
+== More tutorials on using filters in Gephi
-//ST: More tutorials on importing data to Gephi
+//ST: More tutorials on using filters in Gephi

 //ST: !

 - https://www.youtube.com/watch?v=UrrWA_t1rjc[Video on using filters by Jen Golbeck]